 Scenario Planning

-By exploring multiple outcomes, project managers can assess the potential impact of different variables like project delays, client changes, or shifts in workload.
+By exploring multiple outcomes using this resource forecasting technique, project managers can assess the potential impact of different variables like project delays, client changes, or shifts in workload.
 This approach helps teams prepare for volatility by building flexibility into their resource plans.
 Scenario planning not only supports better risk management but also empowers organizations to make strategic decisions with confidence—even when the road ahead isn’t entirely clear.

 Nominal Group Technique